Update: January 01, 2024

 Harvie Passage is currently accessed from the Bow Habitat Station parking lot and by foot across Pearce Estates Park.

 The Harvie Passage whitewater park was opened to the public in 2018.
 A boat ramp installed in the tail-out of the HP Low Water Channel is currently not open to the public.
-Discussion are taking place to obtain vehicle access to Harvie Passage, but no immediate agreement is expected.

 The HP Low Water Channel flows are subject to the operation of the Western Irrigation District water diversion sluicegates.
 When they are closed, from mid-April to October each year, water levels rise upstream of the weir and water flows through the Low Water Channel that allows for recreational use of the park and safe passage through it.